sassoftware/saspy/saspy/doc/source/configuration.rst

 The ``'classpath'`` key requires a little extra explanation before we get to the Configuration Definition.
 There are four (4) jars that are required for the Java IOM Client.
 These are provided in your existing SAS Install.
 There is one jar provided in this repo: saspyiom.jar.
 These five jars must be provided (fully qualified paths) in a classpath variable.
-Also, these five jars are compatible/interchangable with both Windows and Unix client systems.
 This is done in a very simple way in the sascfg.py file, like so.

 ::